Hackerfox8100/HTB-Writups/Windows Fundamentals.md

 - WMI can be run via the Windows command prompt by typing `WMIC` to open an interactive shell or by running a command directly such as `wmic computersystem get name` to get the hostname
 - view a listing of WMIC commands and aliases by typing `WMIC /?`
 - WMI can be leveraged offensively for both enumeration and lateral movement.

+# Microsoft Management Console (MMC)
+* can be used to group snap-ins, or administrative tools, to manage hardware, software, and network components within a Windows host
+* can also use MMC to create custom tools and distribute them to users
+* works with the concept of snap-ins, allowing administrators to create a customized console with only the administrative tools needed to manage several services
+	* These snap-ins can be added to manage both local and remote systems
+* Can add or remove snap-ins to begin customizing admin console

+# Windows Subsystem for Linux (WSL)
+* allows Linux binaries to be run natively on Windows 10 and Windows Server 2019
+* WSL can be installed by running the PowerShell command `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` as an Administrator
+	* Once this feature is enabled, we can either download a Linux distro from the Microsoft Store and install it or manually download the Linux distro of our choice and unpack and install it from the command line
+*  can access the C$ volume and other volumes on the host operating system via the `mnt` directory

+# Windows Security
+* Windows follows certain security principles
+	* units in the system that can be authorized or authenticated for a particular action
+	* units include users, computers on the network, threads, or processes
+* Each of the security principals on the system has a unique security identifier (SID)
+	* SIDs are string values with different lengths, which are stored in the security database
+	* SIDs are added to the user's access token to identify all actions that the user is authorized to take
+	* consists of the Identifier Authority and the Relative ID (RID)
+	* In an Active Directory (AD) domain environment, the SID also includes the domain SID.
+	* The SID is broken down into this pattern
+		* (SID)-(revision level)-(identifier-authority)-(subauthority1)-(subauthority2)-(etc)
+		* SID: Identifies the string as a SID.
+		* Revision level: To date, this has never changed and has always been `1`.
+		* Identifier-authority: A 48-bit string that identifies the authority (the computer or network) that created the SID.
+		* Subauthority1: This is a variable number that identifies the user's relation or group described by the SID to the authority that created it.
+It tells us in what order this authority created the user's account.
+		* Subauthority2:
+		* Subauthority3: